 Once you understand the importance of “click through rate” for placement on eBay’s search results, you can see why more impressions is not necessarily good –

 Click through rate = Number of clicks on your listing divided by Number of times it appeared on search results.

-So If your selling a HP laptop and add the words “Just Like Apple Mac” to your listing – you may get tons of impressions from customers looking for an “Apple Mac” but because your listing is not really relevant for them, you won’t get many clicks, which will lower your “Click through rate” and therefore your positioning in eBay’s search results.
+Selecting the right eBay keywords is crucial, for example: If your selling a HP laptop and add the words “Just Like Apple Mac” to your listing – you may get tons of impressions from customers looking for an “Apple Mac” but because your listing is not really relevant for them, you won’t get many clicks, which will lower your “Click through rate” and therefore your positioning in eBay’s search results.

 “Before Cassini, sellers built listing titles that matched as many searches as possible.
 After Cassini, this is a bad idea.
 Cassini uses sales performance, not just keywords, to decide which listings to show—so having very visible listings can quickly hurt you if you don’t turn these impressions into sales.
 Now it’s much more critical that you’re seen by shoppers who will buy what you’re selling.”